WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-12-debug-microservices-bridge-kubernetes.md

   </p>
 </div>

 This opens the Kubernetes menu where you can see your clusters.
-Open the Namespace tab of the cluster you want to debug and make sure the right namespace is select.
+Open the Namespace tab of the cluster you want to debug and make sure the right namespace is selected.
 The selected namespace has an asterisk (*) at the beginning.
 If the wrong namespace is selected, right-click the namespace you want to use and select "Use Namespace"

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/07/Configure-the-Namespace.jpg"><img loading="lazy" src="/assets/img/posts/2021/07/Configure-the-Namespace.jpg" alt="Configure the Namespace" /></a>